brown-ivl/DirectedDistanceFunction/README.md

 # Directed Distance Function

 This repository contains all the code needed to train a network to learn the directed distance to an object surface.
-This includes code for data generation, model creation, and training.
+This includes code for data generation, model creation, training, and visualization.

 ## Data Generation / Sampling Rays